-The “TEE SW Security Training” provides a unique opportunity for broadening knowledge, increasing skills and refining perspectives required for a methodical approach to TEE security and, specifically, to TEE software (SW).
+The “TEE SW Security Training” provides a unique opportunity for broadening knowledge, increasing skills and refining perspectives required for a methodical approach to TEE security and, specifically, to TEE SW (Trusted Execution Environment Software).

 The training is designed from an attacker-oriented perspective, organized in a methodical flow, aimed at building the holistic approach required by TEE security.
 At the end of the training, students will be able to understand complexities of modern TEEs, identify non-obvious SW attack surfaces, be familiar with relevant vulnerability classes and perform reviews of TEE source code in the context of TEE relevant attacks.

 Students are initially guided through TEE security models and components, understanding TEE SW specific roles and applicable attacks.
 TEE SW attack surface is explored in a comprehensive way, with multiple attacker models.
 Real, public case studies and attacks are analyzed while exploring vulnerability classes and the identified attack surface.

 Practical exercises are a relevant portion of the training time.
 Students are tasked to identify vulnerabilities related to the covered concepts and in modified OP-TEE and ARM Trusted Firmware codebases.
 Wherever possible, public attacks have been ported to the training codebase, allowing for a close simulation of real vulnerabilities.
 Exploitation and remediation are discussed for all vulnerabilities.
 The training codebase is also running in an emulated target, allowing to perform actual exploitation for some of the vulnerabilities.